argo49/TopCoder/readme.md

-# Java TopCoder Practice
+# TopCoder Practice

-An eclipse project that will hold all of my practice problems from TopCoder.
+An eclipse project that will hold all of my practice problems from TopCoder written in Java.

 **Package Naming Convention**

+Type of the session, followed by its ID number, and the division.

 TYPE###.DIV#